JurijsNazarovs/ParDim/README.md

 # Introduction
-ParDim - software, which provides the framework (front end) for a simple procedure of creating pipeline by integrating different stages and paralleling the execution for a number of analyzed directories, based on HTCondor environment.
+ParDim - software, which provides the framework (front end) for a simple procedure of creating pipeline by integrating different stages and paralleling the execution for a number of analysed directories, based on HTCondor environment.

 In other words, if user has a script to run on condor for one directory,